ricardorauber/RestService/README.md

 With that, it will create a service for `http://localhost:3000/`.

+All of those properties can be changed later.

 #### Making a simple JSON request

 Now that you have you service crated, it's time to make some requests.
 Let's start with a very simple `GET` request on the `api/users` endpoint: